josefs/meta-paper/paper.md

 * *Every function is inlined by default*. \TODO{Explain more, and how to prevent inlining}

-* *Operations on arrays are fused automatically*. \TODO{Explain the situation with Pull and Push arrays}
+* *Operations on arrays are fused automatically*.

+  Our library has two types of arrays, `Pull` and `Push`, and all operations working on only one of these types will always be fused, as will conversions from `Pull` to `Push`.
+However, conversions from `Push` to `Pull` are not fused.
+This exception might seem surprising but we explain why this is the right default in section
+  \ref{sec:push} on Push arrays.

+  Fusion can easily be prevented

 * *Common subexpression elimination and code motion are applied extensively on the program*.